 Landscape lights are wonderful, that is, until they stop working.
 Attempting to troubleshoot the reason why your lighting system's inexplicably stopped working can be a challenge if you're not sure where to start.

 Nothing is turning on?
-The whole lighting system seems to have died?

 Nothing seems to be working.
 Why?